 - Bail may be reduced if you submit proof of correction on many equipment, registration and license violations.
 If the officer has marked the NO box to the left of the violation, proof of correction is not an option.

 - Proof of correction may be verified and signed off by a law enforcement officer on the back of the traffic ticket or on the reminder notice.
-If the violation(s) corrected involve registration or driver license violations, clerical staff from the court or the Department of Motor Vehicles may also verify and sign-off the correction.
+If the violation(s) corrected involve registration or driver license violations, clerical staff from the court or the Department of Motor Vehicles may also verify and sign off on the correction.
 Pursuant to Government Code §26746.1, a law enforcement agency may charge a fee to sign off a correctable violation.

 - The signed-off correction must be submitted to the court by the appearance date along with an additional transaction fee of $25 for EACH corrected violation.